 Will the Astro A40 qualify as a budget gaming headset for everyone?
 Probably not, but the inclusion of a compact and smartly designed amp makes it well worth the asking price.
 This headset fits great, especially for the budget price, and it offers some of the most impressive audio quality within this price range.
 And if you like to customize your sonic gaming experience, you won't find a better choice than this.
 You're presented with a ton of options to choose from, but the smartly designed and intuitive Astro Command Center interface means that finding the gaming settings that are right for you is never too difficult.

 The G230 from Logitech bears the "budget" label proudly.
 You can get it new or used for around $50 or less, and while it may be light on features, the core specs you'd want from a gaming headset are all solidly implemented.
 It covers the entire frequency response range discernible to the human ear and is made from cloth earphones with a good grip that's secure without clamping too much on your head.
 The gaming mic can fold easily out of place and even offers some decent noise protection.
 This gaming headset isn't the best on our list, but it may offer the best value.

 4. Corsair VOID RGB Elite Wireless Gaming Headset

-Corsair's a name that most competitive gamers are already going to know, and the Void is one of their biggest sellers.
-This entry level gaming headset retails for around a hundred bucks but brings full virtual 7.1 surround sound to the table.
-It's the next best thing to a seven speaker system at a fraction of the cost (and the space).
-They can work as headsets for PS4 or PC without having to worry about connectivity issues.
-The combination of plush memory foam and microfiber mesh create ear cups that are catered to longer play sessions and do a great job siphoning off heat.
+Corsair is a name that most competitive gamers are already going to know, and the Void is one of their biggest sellers.
+This entry-level gaming headset retails for around a hundred bucks but brings full virtual 7.1 surround sound to the table.
+It's the next best thing to a seven-speaker system at a fraction of the cost (and size).
+It can work as a headset for PS4, PS5, or PC without having to worry about connectivity issues.
+The combination of plush memory foam and microfiber mesh results in ear cups that are catered to longer play sessions and do a great job siphoning off heat.